waldner/Firefox-RunWith/README.md

 and in this case `$foo` and `>` are interpreted by the shell. **NOTE**: I have no idea what "shell" does under Windows.

 `wait` is about waiting for the command to finish or not.
 If `wait` is true, `runwith.py` spawns your program and waits for it to finish, to collect its exit code and standard error (it'll be shown in the browser console).
 While your program is running, you'll see `runwith.py` also running in the process list.
 If your program has a definite lifetime (eg run, do something and terminate), it's recommended to set `wait` to true.
+If running a command in the `editable` context, wait is always true.

 If `wait` is false, on the other hand, your program is spawned, but `runwith.py` terminates without waiting for it.
 This setting is recommended for graphical programs or script where it's not known in advance how long they will run.